dfuentes87/sysadmin-scripts/README.md

 # SysAdmin Scripts

+Some basic, dirty scripts to help in system administration.
+Good for novice users but shouldn't really be relied on as you advance in your career.

+Most of these need to be run using sudo/root.

 ## access_logs.sh

 A quick way to check the top 5 IPs hitting a domain's access logs.
-Mainly designed for servers using Plesk or cPanel, but it will try to do it on other types.
-Must be ran by root or use sudo. -- Written by me (dfuentes87)
+Mainly designed for servers using Plesk or cPanel, but it will try to do it on other types. -- Written by me (dfuentes87)

 ## ConvertFilestoSQL.sh